 Despite my best efforts to get through the four-week program, I may have been guilty of cheating a few times.
 However, I still learned a lot about myself and some of my unhealthy triggers.
 I also learned what I really enjoyed, and how to appreciate those lifestyle changes that took a little extra effort but made all the difference.
 The 4 weeks were a full session on holistic healthful awareness.
 Who would have ever thought that life would bring us COVID-19?
 Yet without the effects of the pandemic, I may not have tried these “4 Weeks to Wellness”.

 Find more healthy recipes from Phoebe Lapine’s Blog, including vegan-friendly, gluten-free, and Paleo-approved recipes!

 Just like achieving a balanced diet, finding financial freedom is a journey.
-Our Charleston, SC financial planners are dedicated to helping you achieve financial goals that enable you to live the life you’ve imagined.
+Our Charleston financial planners are dedicated to helping you achieve financial goals that enable you to live the life you’ve imagined.
 Begin your 4 Step Start to financial wellness today.

 About the Author

-Kyra Hollowell Morris is a Charleston, SC Certified Financial Planner, and Founder of Morris Financial Concepts.
+Kyra Hollowell Morris is a Charleston, SC CERTIFIED FINANCIAL PLANNER™ professional and Founder of Morris Financial Concepts.
 Kyra values people, seeking to create an empowered, abundant life for her customers using her ability to match a person’s desires with their overall resources.
 Ms. Morris enjoys her own empowered, abundant life with her husband, Rob; her 3 sons: Tucker, Bobby, and Gable; and 2 grandchildren.
 She is a fourth-degree blackbelt in Karate and participates in sprint triathlons and half marathons.
 Kyra also enjoys exploring and experiencing the world through food and travel.